Home Peritoneal Dialysis

-Peritoneal dialysis (PD) is a form of dialysis done at home either by the patient, a caregiver, or, in certain circumstances, with the assistance of a visiting nurse.
+Peritoneal dialysis (PD) is a form of dialysis done at home either by the patient or, in some cases, with the assistance of care giver.

 Benefits of Peritoneal Dialysis versus In-Centre Hemodialysis